KBLAgents/agentic-upskilling/modules/tools-and-sdks/Chapter 1-Overview.md

 - **Resources**:
   - [ChatGPT Documentation](https://platform.openai.com/docs/guides/gpt/chatgpt)
   - [ChatGPT Plugins](https://platform.openai.com/docs/plugins/introduction)
-- **When to use**: Customer support, personal assistants, interactive applications
+- **When to Use**: Customer support, personal assistants, interactive applications
 - **When Not to Use**: If open-source or on-premise solutions are required.

 ---